We independently select and share the products we love—and may receive a commission if you choose to buy.

 But parents are only human, and as much as we think we could never forget our babies in the car, it does happen.
 Research suggests high temperatures don't help, as heat stress can impact our cognitive function.

 According to the National Safety Council (NSC), 2018 and 2019 were the worst years in history for kids being left in hot cars.
-(2020 saw a reduction, but could likely be tied to a decrease in driving due to the pandemic.)
-The NSC, other safety advocacy organizations and lawmakers are encouraging auto makers to embrace technology to create backseat alert systems in new vehicles, but such systems aren't standard yet.
+(2020 and 2021 both saw a reduction, but that could likely be tied to a decrease in driving due to the pandemic.)
+Even cloudy or mild-weather days can result in climbing temperatures inside cars that can be life-threatening for a child strapped in for too long.
+The NSC, other safety advocacy organizations and lawmakers are encouraging automakers to embrace technology to create backseat alert systems in new vehicles, but such systems aren't standard yet.

 Luckily, there are several innovative car seat sensor apps and car seat alarms parents can use to remind them when there's a little one in the backseat—and you might already have one of them installed.

-Here are 5 car seat sensor apps that lessen the risk of leaving little ones behind:
+Car seat sensor apps that reduce the risk of leaving little ones behind

-If you use Waze to help you beat traffic, you can set it up to remind you to empty the backseat when you reach your destination.
-Simply turn on the "Child Reminder" feature in your settings to start getting the notifications.
+If you use Waze to help you beat traffic, you can set it up to remind you to check the backseat when you reach your destination.
+Simply turn on the "Child Reminder" feature in your settings > reminders to start getting the notifications.
 It even allows you to add a custom message, so you can write a sweet note about your baby.

 Kars 4 Kids